Iwami Ginzan Silver Mine

 Iwami Ginzan Silver Mine and its Cultural Landscape is a relict mining landscape that used to produce large amounts of silver and led to an exchange of ideas and trade with East Asia and Europe.

-The process from silver production to shipment was based on small-scale, manual operations.
+The silver production to shipment process was based on small-scale, manual operations.
 The well-preserved remains include mines, smelting and refining sites, settlements and ports.

 Community Perspective: the site is centered around the remote town of Omori, but it can be reached by a 2.5h bus from Hiroshima.
 It is well-equipped to receive visitors and foreigners get a reduction on the entrance fee!
-None of the reviewers were much in awe about it, and Peter has a conspiracy theory to share on how this got inscribed.
+None of the reviewers were in awe, and Peter has a conspiracy theory to share on how this got inscribed.
+Philipp managed to visit 13 of the 14 components.

 Map of Iwami Ginzan Silver Mine